dapr/docs/daprdocs/content/en/getting-started/configure-state-pubsub.md

 {{< tabs "Self-Hosted" "Kubernetes" "Azure" "AWS" "GCP" >}}

 {{% codetab %}}
 Redis is automatically installed in self-hosted environments by the Dapr CLI as part of the initialization process.
-You are all set and can skip to the [quickstarts]({{< ref quickstarts.md >}})
+You are all set and can skip to the [next steps](next steps)
 {{% /codetab %}}

 {{% codetab %}}